 All the ingredients are pretty standard pantry items so that you can whip these up on a whim.
 Cook them on a griddle or a nonstick pan, and be sure to re-oil the pan as needed as you work.

-2. The Fluffiest Vegan Pancakes by Tasty
+2. The Fluffiest Vegan Pancakes

 Like the recipe above, this one also uses a small amount of vinegar to help achieve the quintessential fluffiness that makes pancakes delightful.